barisozmen/deepaugment/README.md

 2. **Minimized Child Model**
     * decreasing computational complexity of each training (~20 times)
 3. **Less stochastic augmentation search space design**
-    * enabling less number of iterations
+    * decreasing number of iterations needed

-For achieving the second goal, user interface is designed as giving the user many flexibilities (e.g. selecting the child model or inputting a self-designed child model, and broad configuration possibilities).
+For achieving the second goal, user interface is designed in a way that it gives user broad configuration possibilities and model selections (e.g. selecting the child model or inputting a self-designed child model).

 ## Importance
 ### Practical importance